brighthive/si-social-research-challenge/README.md

 ## What to Expect:
 The assignment is a public GitHub repository that you will clone.
 Your work will be done on your own private or public fork of the public repository.
-The assignment consists of a series of analysis tasks across two data sets.
+The assignment consists of a series of analysis tasks across a single data set.
 When you wish BrightHive to review your fork send a contributor invite to kwame@brighthive.io.
 This makes a timestamp of when you are finished.
 Be prepared to discuss your approach in a possible follow up call.

 ## How to Request the Assignment:
 We will send you an email containing a link to the github repository.
-You are free to pick any day or time that works for you but pleas try to start and complete the 4 hour assignment within a week of receiving the link.
+You are free to pick any day or time that works for you but please try to start and complete the 4 hour assignment within a week of receiving the link.
 If something unexpected comes up and you are unable to start the data challenge please email kwame@brighthive.io.

 ## How to Start the Assignment:
-The assignment is detailed in `./assignement/README.md` and may be viewed in your web browswer once you receive an invite.
+The assignment is detailed in `./assignment/README.md` and may be viewed in your web browswer.
 It contains 6 tasks related to a fictional company, called ACME Education, in collaboration with Strategic Initiatives.

 ## How to Submit the Assignment:
 In your repository add kwame@brighthive.io as a contributing member with at least read access.
 This lets us know that you are finished with the assignment.